nickest14/Leetcode-python/README.md

 #### 1886.
 Determine Whether Matrix Can Be Obtained By Rotation

 #### 1903.
 Largest Odd Number in String

+#### 1984.
+Minimum Difference Between Highest And Lowest of K Scores

 ### Medium finish 147